-We try to be good about planning, but every week we hit that point where we seemingly have no food in the house.
+Every week it gets to the point where there’s seemingly no food in the house.
 By “no food”, I mean no obvious meals, just a bunch of random unused veggies, condiments and canned goods.
 This usually happens on Saturday or Sunday afternoon.

-Honestly though, I like pasta and sauce days because it forces me to get creative with what we have on hand.
-And usually (to our surprise) the remaining dregs in the fridge have a ton of potential!
+I like pasta and sauce days because it forces me to get creative with what’s on hand.
+And usually, the remaining dregs in the fridge have a ton of potential!

 Another reason I like meals like this is because they’re easy to make yet somehow feel decadent after a tiring work week.

 I promise this garlicky spaghetti with roasted tomatoes is the opposite of that aforementioned dorm room dinner.
 I really believe that if you have the right basics lying around, you’ll always have a real #adult meal to eat.
 Maybe we should have food in our house?
 Well, that’s probably true, but that’s a question for a different day.

 To make this an more #adult meal there also seamless healthy swaps like brown rice spaghetti in the place of regular spaghetti.
 It’s a great way to get more whole grains in without an overbearing wheat-y flavor.

 If you’re new to making healthy swaps or substitutions in your recipes, check out this handy guide, How to Make Healthy Food Swaps That Actually Taste Good!

 Here are some staples you should always keep on hand for pasta and sauce:

 - Canned tomato sauce or canned diced tomatoes (unflavored)